rhodyprog4ds/BrownFall22/_sources/syllabus/achmd.md

 - [ ] explain cross validation
+- [ ] explain importance of held out test and validation data
 - [ ] describe why cross vaidation is important
 - [ ] idenitfy appropriate metrics for different types of modeling tasks
 - [ ] use multiple metriccs together to create a more complete description of a model's performance